anamichell/anamichell/README.md

 ### Projects
 **Welcome to my portfolio where I showcase my [projects](https://github.com/anamichell/Portfolio_Guide)**
-- You can also view my projects on my own [website](https://anamichell.github.io/)
+- You can also view my condensed projects on my own [website](https://anamichell.github.io/)

 ### About Me